imagekitio/docs-keep-a-changelog/features/visual-search.md

-    For example, entering [this URL](https://ik.imagekit.io/pwliscd3n/allison-huang-\_u8KhAZRGHs-unsplash\_rn6D9ksWC.jpg) in the input box will retrieve images related to a scenic view of a beach with a house.\
+    For example, entering [this URL](https://ik.imagekit.io/pwliscd3n/allison-huang-_u8KhAZRGHs-unsplash_rn6D9ksWC.jpg) in the input box will retrieve images related to a scenic view of a beach with a house.\

     <figure><img src="../.gitbook/assets/visual-search/image_url_search_results.png" alt=""><figcaption></figcaption></figure>

-## Finding Similar Images to assets uploaded in the Media Library
+## Finding similar images to assets uploaded in the Media Library

 Visual Search lets you easily and quickly identify duplicate assets or find similar images in your media library.\
 \